JedidiahBertram/MISMovieTrivia/readme.md

 The only 'problem' this project has the potential of solving is boredom.
 It's purely based in the land of humor, and fun.
-It is direcrted at anyone with a sense of humor, a desire to solve riddles, and a passion for pop culture/youtube videos.
+It is directed at anyone with a sense of humor, a desire to solve riddles, and a passion for pop culture/youtube videos.

 The project is just for basic, stupid fun at it's most basic